eclipse-henshin/henshin/plugins/org.eclipse.emf.henshin.cpa/README-obtain_AGG_plugin.txt

 3. Check your project out into your workspace.
 4. Note that the project will be empty. (this is ok)
-5. In the Navigator (or Package Explorer, etc) right-click on the project and choose Replace With -> Another Branch or Version... and select the branch that you want to work with. (the branch names are the versions)
+5. In the Navigator (or Package Explorer, etc) right-click on the project and choose Replace With -> Another Branch or Version...
-   - use <Refresh Tags> und use the latest version in <Branches>
+   - do <Refresh Tags>
+   - from the list of Branches, pick the one resembling the most up-do-date version (currently v2_1)